(Number 12 on the 1958 Highland map - 10305 N 6550 W)

 Jesse died January 14, 1922, in Provo and Sarah died July 12, 1949, in Los Angeles, California and they are buried in American Fork City Cemetery.

-Laurence B. & Minnie Barbara Oberhansley Harmon
+Laurence Barnes & Minnie Barbara Oberhansley Harmon

 Minnie was a school teacher at the Highland School in 1914 and 1915.
 She also taught Sunday School in the Ward in those two years.
 She was born February 14, 1889, in Payson, Utah Territory to Herman and Amelia Smith Oberhansley.
 She was living in that same area for the 1900 and 1910 censuses.
 She graduated from BYU with a teaching degree in 1915.
 She married Laurence Harmon, son of Hyrum Harmon (q.v.), August 16, 1916, in Salt Lake City and they were later sealed in the Salt Lake Temple.
 She was active in PTA in Provo where her husband taught at the high school.
 They were in Provo for the 1920 and 1930 censuses and in Salt Lake in 1940.
 She organized and was president of the Harmony Club (Thalia Club) and president of the Pi Kappa Alpha Mothers Club.

 Laurence was born March 17, 1892, in Manti, Utah Territory to Hyrum and Louella Tuttle Harmon when the family was living in Highland.
 He went to school in Highland and Lehi, graduated from USAC and received other degrees from BYU, University of Chicago, USC and a PhD from Iowa State.
 In June, 1917, when he registered for the WWI draft, they were living in Highland.
 He enlisted in the Army on August 1, 1918, and was discharged six weeks later on September 16.
 He was Principal of Provo High School 1923 - 30 and was State Director of Vocational Rehabilitation for 24 years, retiring in 1961.
 He was also President of the National Rehabilitation Association.
-They were active in the LDS Church - she served as Relief Society President in two different wards and as YWMIA President in two different wards.
+They were active in the Church of Jesus Christ of Latter-day Saints - she served as Relief Society President in two different wards and as YWMIA President in two different wards.
 He served as Stake Genealogical Chairman for many years.
 In April, 1942 ,when he registered for the WWII draft, they were living in Salt Lake City.

 They had four sons: Laurence Clair, Hal Ray, Robert H., and Howard Kent who was killed in action in England during WWII while serving as co-pilot on a B-24 bomber.